ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 ## Error: Amount(-10) cannot be negative
 ```

-The code is significantly more straightforward to understand and change.
+This code is significantly more straightforward to understand and change.
 If we need to modify the underlying representation of `Amount` we only do it in one place.
-Suppose, for example, we discover Python's implementation of `Decimal` is too slow.
+For example, suppose we discover Python's implementation of `Decimal` is too slow.
 We can modify `Amount` to use, for example, a Rust implementation of decimal numbers.
 We _only_ need to change the code for `Amount` because the rest of the code uses `Amount`.

-Possibly best of all, any new code we write using custom types transparently uses all the type validations built into those types.
+Any new code we write that uses our custom types transparently benefits from all the type validations built into those types.
 If we add more validations to `Amount` or `Balance`, they automatically propagate to each site where those types are used.

 ## A `PhoneNumber` Type